emahuni/strapi-plugin-vitest/README.md

 #### Tests Watching

 For some reason the vitest watcher is not working with Strapi.
-Therefore, I have devised a watcher to use with this plugin.
+Therefore, I devised a watcher to use with this plugin.
 - run `vitest-watch` or `vitest:w` to run under watch mode.
 Pass other Vitest arguments as required.

 ### Noteworthy Changes